Police search for inmates, accused of murder, who escaped from SC detention center

+Officials were initially looking for three inmates but one was caught on Sunday.

-The Orangeburg County Sheriff's Office is looking for 27-year-old Tyshon Demontrea Johnson, 20-year-old Curtis Ray Green and 27-year-old Christopher Shannon Boltin.
+The Orangeburg County Sheriff's Office is looking for 27-year-old Tyshon Demontrea Johnson and 20-year-old Curtis Ray Green.

 Johnson and Green were both being held in the detention center on murder charges.
-Boltin is accused of carjacking and grand larceny.
+Boltin was accused of carjacking and grand larceny.

 The men were discovered missing after the sheriff's office responded to a report of an attempted escape at the Orangeburg County Detention Center just before 10 p.m.